FintechAI

 CTO & Co-founder, Bullground

 WiMA taught me that in data-heavy products, the designer's most important job isn't making things look good — it's making decisions about what not to show.
-Every metric that earned a spot on the summary dashboard had to justify its presence.
+Every metric that earned a spot on the summary dashboard had to justify its presence to users who might be seeing their investment portfolio for the first time.

 The three-column layout was a risk — it's unconventional and demanded more from the development team.
-But it established a product architecture that could grow with the AI's capabilities, and it sent a clear message to users: the AI isn't a feature, it's the experience.
+But it established a product architecture that could grow with the AI's capabilities and the users' financial literacy.
+It sent a clear message: the AI isn't a feature, it's the experience.